Blog / Car Insurance

-The Expressway had at least 441 accidents across the entire strip, with the heaviest concentration of accidents around the Eng Neo Avenue exit.
+The Expressway has had at least 441 accidents across the entire strip, with the heaviest concentration of accidents around the Eng Neo Avenue exit.
 There were 48 accidents there, evenly split in both directions.
-Looking at the number of accidents per km, the PIE has a lower count than the CTE and SLE, at roughly 10.3 accidents for every km of expressway.
+Aside from Eng Neo Avenue, other hot spots are a stretch of the PIE near Paya Lebar.
+Looking at the number of accidents per km, the PIE has a lower count than the CTE and SLE, at roughly10.3 accidents for every km of expressway.

 The wear and tear of the expressway is also a factor that contributes to its danger.
 On some parts of the PIE stretch, there are undulations where the road is uneven.
 This obscures vision for motorists, affecting how far along the road they can see.